mindsdb/mindsdb/docs/website/docs/FAQ.md

     * load most fit model
     * run input tensor into model
     * transform output tensor into readable output

-You can learn a more detailed description [here](InsideMindsDB.md)
+You can learn more about the internals of mindsdb [here](/docs/InsideMindsDB.md)

 ### How can I help?

 You can help in the following ways:

  * Trying MindsDB and [reporting issues](https://github.com/mindsdb/mindsdb/issues/new/choose).
  * If you know python, you can also help us debug open issues.
+Issues labels with the `good first issue` tag should be [the easiest to start with](https://github.com/mindsdb/mindsdb/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
  * You can help us with documentation and examples.
  * Tell your friends, write a blog post about MindsDB.
- * Join our team.
+ * Join our team, we are growing fast so[we should have a few open positions](https://angel.co/mindsdb).

 ### Why is it called MindsDB?

 Well, as most names, we needed one, we like science fiction and the [culture series](https://en.wikipedia.org/wiki/The_Culture_(series)), where there are these AI super smart entities called Minds.